-- 1) Primary youth/adult leaders (only) may arrive any time after dawn on arrival day.
-You may bring one vehicle (with trailer) to/from your campsite once, if desired.
-Trailers may remain on site for the week. - 2) Meet with Support Service Staff to reconcile your unit account, confirm roster and make reservations for next year's stay at one of our camps.
-Pay all program 'up-charge' fees no later than your arrival day. - 3) Frequently meet with your Commissioner who is your liaison for any site needs, equipment available and new program opportunities.
+- Please arrive during the scheduled time indicated by the Camp Leadership during your Pre-Camp meeting.
+You may bring one vehicle (with trailer) to/from your campsite once from the times of 9am to 11am, if desired.
+There will not be any staff, facilities, or program offered during this time.
+Trailers may remain on site for the week. - 2) Meet with your assigned tour guide when your unit has completely arrived to confirm roster, collect needed information, check in all youth and adult medications with our medical team, and receive your week's wristbands.
+Pay all program 'up-charge' fees no later than your arrival day via online or the in-camp Trading Post. - 3) Frequently meet with your Commissioner who is your liaison for any site needs, equipment available and new program opportunities.
 Allow/invite your Commissioner to assist your Unit throughout the week. - 4) Consult the Program Director with any program needs or questions. - 5) Review with your SPL and Unit all the health, safety and sanitation requirements at camp, fireguard plan and chart, troop bulletin board, emergencies in camp, Trading Post and feeding procedures.
 Consult your Commissioner with any questions. - 6) See that Scouts/Venturers are getting program advancement, Patrol/Troop/Crew activities, individual time, and camp wide events at age-appropriate levels. - 7) Empower the SPL/President to enact and utilize a Duty Roster for the week. - 8) Attend Leader Meetings.
 Check with your Commissioner for times and locations. - 9) Close your camp experience by following the Check-Out Procedures Sheet. - 10) Complete a camp evaluation or survey prior to leaving camp. - 11) Be sure all medications are picked up for your Unit before departure. - 12) Be certain at least two adults remain in camp until all Scouts/Venturers have been picked up on Saturday.

-BSA MEMBERSHIP VALIDATION
+MEMBERSHIP VALIDATION